apoorv74/behind_bars/content/page/about.md

 **Should you read or spend time on any of this ?**

 Never, if you're forced to do this.
 But if you've somehow reached here organically, maybe you can find some inspiration wherever you are in life.
-I'm the most average human being with a lot of complications, and if I can do anything, then you surely will.
+I'm the most average human being with a lot of complications, and if I can do anything, then you have no reason to doubt yourself.

 You can also have a look around this small [library](https://www.notion.so/Library-A-virtual-one-for-now-41fdd04dbfe54adea78209b316decfe3) we have here, and do let me know, if you find anything interesting in these virtual shelves.